 The ongoing conflict between Russia and Ukraine has resulted in worldwide geopolitical and macroeconomic uncertainty, including volatile commodity markets, foreign exchange fluctuations, supply chain disruptions, increased risk of cybersecurity incidents, reputational risk, increased operating costs (including fuel and other input costs), environmental, health and safety risks related to securing and maintaining facilities, additional sanctions and other regulations (including restrictions on the transfer of funds to and from Russia).
+As discussed below, we do not have operations in Russia.

-To the extent possible, we continue to operate our business in Ukraine, which represented less than 1% of our 2023, 2022 and 2021 revenue and operating profit.
-As previously disclosed, we sold our business in Russia, which represented approximately 1% and 2% of both our revenue and operating profit in 2022 and 2021, respectively, to a third party on July 27, 2022.
+To the extent possible, we continue to operate our business in Ukraine, which represented less than 1% of our 2024, 2023 and 2022 revenue and operating profit.
+As previously disclosed, we sold our business in Russia, which represented approximately 1% of our revenue and operating profit in 2022, respectively, to a third party in July 2022.
 The operations were comprised mostly of New Equipment.
 We recorded losses from the sale and conflict-related charges totaling \$28 million, primarily in Other income (expense), net in the Consolidated Statements of Operations in 2022.
 See "Note 8: Business Acquisitions, Dispositions, Goodwill and Intangible Assets" in Item 8 in this Form 10-K for further details.

 Additionally, we do not have operations or material net sales in Israel or Gaza.
-Although we transport products through the Red Sea, we currently do not expect the recent hostilities in that region to have a material impact on our business.
+Although we have operations in the Middle East and transport products through the Red Sea, we currently do not expect the recent conflicts in that region to have a material impact on our business.

 We cannot predict how the events described above will evolve.
-If the events continue for a significant period of time or expand to other countries, and depending on the ultimate outcomes of these conflicts, which remain uncertain, they could heighten certain risks disclosed in Item 1A in this Form 10-K, including, but not limited to, adverse effects on macroeconomic conditions, including increased inflation, constraints on the availability of commodities, supply chain disruption and decreased business spending; cyber-incidents; disruptions to our or our business partners' global technology infrastructure, including through cyber-attack or cyber-intrusion; adverse changes in international trade policies and relations; claims, litigation and regulatory enforcement; our ability to implement and execute our business strategy; terrorist activities; our exposure to foreign currency fluctuations; reputational risk; and constraints, volatility, or disruption in the capital markets, any of which could have a material adverse effect on our business, results of operations, cash flows and financial condition.
+Depending on the ultimate outcomes of these conflicts, which remain uncertain, they could heighten certain risks disclosed in Item 1A in this Form 10-K, including but not limited to, adverse effects on macroeconomic conditions, including increased inflation, constraints on the availability of commodities, supply chain disruption and decreased business spending; cyber-incidents; disruptions to our or our business partners' global technology infrastructure, including through cyberattack or cyber-intrusion; adverse changes in international trade policies and relations; claims, litigation and regulatory enforcement; our ability to implement and execute our business strategy; terrorist activities; our exposure to foreign currency fluctuations; reputational risk; and constraints, volatility, or disruption in the capital markets, any of which could have a material adverse effect on our business, results of operations, cash flows and financial condition.